 - 0. It is recommended that all nodes except for the primary head node are powered off, in order to simplify matters.
-The nodes should in any case be power cycled or powered back on after the basic HA setup stages (sections 12.2.1-12.2.3, and possibly section 12.2.4) are complete. - 1.
+The nodes should in any case be power cycled or powered back on after the basic HA setup stages (sections 13.2.1-13.2.3, and possibly section 13.2.4) are complete. - 1.
 To start the HA setup, the cmha-setup command is run from a root shell on the primary head node. - 2.
-Setup is selected from the main menu (figure 12.3). - 3.
+Setup is selected from the main menu (figure 13.3). - 3.
 Configure is selected from the Setup menu. - 4.
 A license check is done.
 Only if successful does the setup proceed further.
-If the cluster has no HA-enabled license, a new HA-enabled license must first be obtained from the Bright Cluster Manager reseller, and activated (section 4.3 of the Installation Manual). - 5.
-The virtual shared internal alias interface name and virtual shared internal IP alias address are set.
+If the cluster has no HAenabled license, a new HA-enabled license must first be obtained from the Bright Cluster Manager reseller, and activated (section 4.3 of the Installation Manual). - 5.
+The virtual shared internal alias interface name and virtual shared internal IP alias address are set. - 6.
+The virtual shared external alias interface name and virtual shared external IP alias address are set.
+To use DHCP assignments on external interfaces, 0.0.0.0 can be used. - 7.
+The host name of the passive is set. - 8.
+Failover network parameters are set.
+The failover network physical interface should exist, but the interface need not be up.
+The network name, its base address, its netmask, and domain name are set.
+This is the network used for optional heartbeat monitoring.